Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

   }
 }
 ```
+Parameters:
-As `url`, provide the fork url that you can find on the dashboard in the info tab of the particular fork you want to verify your contracts on.
+- `url` is the fork rpc url that you can find on the dashboard in the info tab of the particular fork you want to verify your contracts on.
-`accounts` field should be your private key or mnemonic as with every other network.
+- `accounts` field should be your private key or mnemonic as with every other network.
-Also, the `--network` flag MUST be set to `tenderly` when running `npx hardhat run` command in order to invoke fork verification.
+- Also, the `--network` flag MUST be set to `tenderly` when running `npx hardhat run` command in order to configure fork verification mode.

-# Verification options
+# Verification Approaches
 This section explains the steps you take to actually verify your contracts.
-You can verify your contracts <b>Automatically</b>, <b>Manually</b> or via <b>Task</b>.
+You can verify your contracts **Automatically**, **Manually** or via **Task**.

-For every of these three options, you can configure what type of verification you want to execute.
-Either <b>Private</b>, <b>Public</b> or <b>Fork</b> verification.
-See how to configure these types in <Verification types> section above.
+For every of these three approaches, you can configure the mode of verification.
+Either **Private**, **Public** or **Fork** verification mode.
+See how to configure these modes in **Verification Modes** section above.

-## Automatic verification (Recommended)
+## Automatic verification approach (Recommended)
-This will automatically verify the contract after deployment.
+This approach will automatically verify the contract after deployment.
 Precisely, when you call the `deployed()` function as in:
 ```typescript
 const Greeter = await ethers.getContractFactory("Greeter");
 const greeter = await Greeter.deploy("Hello, Hardhat!");